kcflan/aws-dms-automation/README.md

 ### 📜 License

-### This project is licensed under the MIT License.
-See the LICENSE file for more details
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

-Happy automating! 🎉🚀
+Happy automating, you frugal bees! 🎉🚀🪙🐝